WebOrigami/docs/src/eg/intro.md

 Carol: HELLO, CAROL.
 ```

 Note that the second argument to `map` is a function.
-(Technically, this can be any explorable graph, but for our purposes, let's assume it's a regular JavaScript function.)
+(Technically, that argument can be any explorable graph, but for the moment, we'll use a regular JavaScript function.)
 We want to treat that function as a first-class object, which means we _don't_ want `eg` to do its normal implicit function invocation here.
-To prevent that, you must manually specific the parentheses, which generally requires quoting the arguments to `eg` or otherwise escaping them.[z](https://)
+To prevent that, you must manually specific the parentheses, which generally requires quoting the arguments to `eg` or otherwise escaping them.

 In any event, this `map` takes the original greetings graph